Yankees sign 1st-round draft pick, SS Anthony Volpe

-NEW YORK (AP) — The New York Yankees have signed first-round draft pick Anthony Volpe, a high school shortstop from nearby New Jersey.
+NEW YORK (AP) — The New York Yankees have signed first-round draft pick Anthony Volpe, a high school shortstop from nearby New Jersey, for a bonus of $2,740,300.

 Volpe, who grew up a Yankees fan, was introduced to the media Monday at Yankee Stadium before the team’s scheduled Subway Series game against the New York Mets was rained out.
 He met manager Aaron Boone and players in the clubhouse, and says the whole experience has been a “surreal” dream come true.